Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Fits to the intrinsic distributions

 \subsection{Fit results}

 Using the above-mentioned completeness functions, resulting best-fit functions for $\taughz$ and $\wi$ are compared to the observed distributions in Figures~\ref{fig:tauhist} and Figures~\ref{fig:whist}, respectively.
 Numerical values of best-fits are given in Tables~\ref{tab:scat_results} and \ref{tab:width_results}, respectively.
+These tables also show our estimated uncertainties in relative likelihood differences between models, which we estimate using a bootstrap resampling technique for both $\tau_{\rm obs}$ and $\alpha$, described in \S~\ref{sec:robustness}.